ethz-asl/orb_slam_2_ros/README.md

 ## Overview

-This package integrates orb_slam_2 into ROS in a more user friendly way than what is offered by the original library [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2)
+This package integrates orb_slam_2 into ROS in what we believe to be a more user friendly way than what is offered by the original library [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2)

 **Keywords:** ROS, ORB_SLAM2, SLAM